 Climbing in the Elbsandstein mountains is quite popular.
 However, it is nothing for the faint-hearted.
 The climbing is mostly trad style.
 That means you bring and place nearly all of your safety gear.
-Because of the soft structure of the sandstone you cannot use metal nuts and cams as you would normally do in other climbing regions.
-Instead you use open slings placed over rock structures that are obtruding, or thread them through rock tunnels.
+Because of the soft structure of the sandstone, you cannot use metal nuts and cams as you would typically do in other climbing regions.
+Instead, you use open slings placed over rock structures that are obtruding or thread them through rock tunnels.
 Hopefully thick ones.

 Another component of the local climbing rack are knotted slings.
 They can be made out of regular climbing rope, accessory cord (Reepschnur), or special Kevlar cord that is particularly strong.
-The open end gets fixed with a figure of eight knot that is left pretty loose.
-This knot can then be placed into a crack in the rock, much like a normal nut.
-By means of a firm pull the knot tightens and grows in diameter, thus filling the whole crack.
+The open end gets fixed with a figure-of-eight knot that is left pretty loose.
+This knot can then be placed into a crack in the rock, much like a regular nut.
+Through a firm pull, the knot tightens and grows in diameter, thus filling the whole crack.
 If done correctly, the firmer you pull the sling, the tighter the placement becomes, increasing the surface contact between sling and rock.
-This will hopefully increase the stability and safety of the placement.
+This will hopefully improve the stability and safety of the placement.
 However, a single placement will probably not hold a hard fall, again quite similar to a metal nut.
-So place them often and spend some time to search for the strongest placement.
+So place them often and spend some time to search for the most reliable placement.
 Your life depends on them to hold!

-In the more difficult climbing routes you will often find a few metal rings that offer a bit more protection, but in the easier routes (below UIAA VI) you are mostly on you own.
+In the more difficult climbing routes, you will often find a few metal rings that offer a bit more protection but in the easier routes (below UIAA VI) you are mostly on your own.

 Another speciality of Saxon climbing are the jumps!
 You will often find a gap of a few meters between the different sandstone columns that you have to cross by jumping over.
 The look into the abyss and the certainty that you will smash into the rock face if you do not make it, make them mentally quite challenging for the inexperienced climber.
-The real problem is that you have to find some safe hold on the other side of the gap which is kind of obvious, but can be really hard sometimes in real life.
+The real problem is that you have to find some safe hold on the other side of the gap which is obvious but can be sometimes hard in practice.

 Hiking and Via Ferrata

-I spent a large fraction of my time in the Elbsandstein mountains not climbing, but hiking and doing via ferrata.
+I spent a significant fraction of my time in the Elbsandstein mountains not climbing, but hiking and doing via ferrata.
 They are also great for that!
-Most trails are flat enough even for inexperienced hikers, if you do not take a lot of luggage with you.
+Most trails are flat enough even for inexperienced hikers if you do not take a lot of luggage with you.
 If you do, be prepared to suffer!
-Many peaks are easily accessible and even more can be reached with just a short and easy scramble.
+Many peaks are easily accessible, and even more can be reached with just a short and easy scramble.
 The views are amazing!
 Especially in the morning, when fog from the night floats over the valleys.